Havana to Cienfuegos

 DAY 1: Friday | Havana

 Arrive in Havana where you will be met and assisted by a member of our team.
 Our People to People program begins immediately with a panoramic sightseeing tour of this exciting city, including a stop at the Plaza de la Revolucion.
 Enjoy a welcome lunch at La Barraca Restaurant, located in Hotel Nacional de Cuba, which specializes in Cuban cuisine and offers breathtaking views of the Bay of Havana.
 Remain at the hotel for an engrossing lecture with well-known architect Pedro Vasquez.
-Following the lecture, we continue to the pier for embarkation on the Panorama, followed by a boat drill and welcome briefing.
-Dinner onboard and overnight in Sierra Maestra Port- Old Havana.
+Following the lecture, we continue to the pier for embarkation on the ship, followed by a boat drill and welcome briefing.
+Dinner on board and overnight in Sierra Maestra Port, Old Havana.

 DAY 2: Saturday | Havana

 After breakfast, disembark for a walking exploration through Havana Vieja, or Old Havana, and Centro Havana.
 Witness a mixture of beautiful old baroque and neo-classical monuments, arcades and private balconies.
 For an enhanced sightseeing experience, flag down a uniquely decorated local “bicitaxi,” or bicycle taxi.
-We will stop at a local restaurant for lunch, followed by a scenic drive in vintage American cars to Finca Vigia, beloved home of Ernest Hemingway where he lived for 21 years and wrote For Whom the Bell Tolls and The Old Man and the Sea.
-Upon our return from Finca Vigia, enjoy some free time before we make our way to Café El Mercurio for dinner, and then to the Café Taberna to experience the wonderful salsa music of the Buena Vista Social Club style performance.
-Overnight in Sierra Maestra Port- Old Havana.
+Visit a ration store “bodega” to discuss day to day life in Cuba and this particular way of shopping for subsidized groceries and food.
+Stop at a local restaurant for lunch, followed by an exchange with the owner of the restaurant or his wife on the topic of being a private entrepreneur.
+Take a scenic drive in vintage American cars to Finca Vigia, beloved home of Ernest Hemingway where he lived for 21 years and wrote For Whom the Bell Tolls and The Old Man and the Sea.
+Upon our return from Finca Vigia, enjoy some free time before we make our way to Café Del Oriente for dinner, and then to the Café Taberna to experience the wonderful salsa music of the Buena Vista Social Club style performance.
+Overnight in Sierra Maestra Port, Old Havana.

 DAY 4: Monday | Maria La Gorda

 After breakfast, we disembark in Maria La Gorda, where we will visit a local school to meet the Cuban children and their teachers, and discuss the differences and levels of the Cuban and American educational systems, particularly in the rural areas of the country.
 Visit the headquarters of Guanahacabibes National Park, one of the country's largest nature reserves on the westernmost tip of the island.
-The peninsula is one of the last refuges of aboriginals fleeing from the Spanish conquistadors and also holds some 140 archeological sites linked to life of aboriginals known as Guanahatabeyes.
-Time-permitting, we will venture into the park to meet with the naturalists and locals, followed by free time for swimming, snorkeling and a BBQ lunch in Maria La Gorda before embarking the Panorama.
-Dinner and overnight onboard as we sail to the Island of Youth-Isla de la Juventud.
+The peninsula is one of the last refuges of aboriginals fleeing from the Spanish conquistadors and also holds some 140 archaeological sites linked to life of aboriginals known as Guanahatabeyes.
+We will meet with a Cuban environmentalist to discuss the effort invested in protecting and conserving the park.
+Following this exchange, there will be free time for swimming, snorkeling and a BBQ lunch in Maria La Gorda before embarking the ship.
+Dinner and overnight on board as we sail to the Island of Youth-Isla de la Juventud.

 Until 1977, the island was called the Isle of Pines.
 In 1978 Fidel Castro turned the island into one grand Communist school for students from around the world and thus the Island of Youth.
-Disembark in Marina Colony for a panoramic sightseeing drive of the capital city of Nueva Gerona.
-Visit the Presidio Modelo, an abandoned panopticon prison where both Fidel and Raul Castro were imprisoned from 1953-1955.
-Enjoy lunch in a paladar before visiting an art school and the maternity ward of a local hospital, if available.
-There will be some free time for independent exploration and enjoyment around Nueva Gerona’s grand boulevard before returning to embark the ship.
+Disembark in Marina Colony to visit the Presidio Modelo, an abandoned panopticon prison where both Fidel and Raul Castro were imprisoned from 1953-1955, followed by a panoramic sightseeing drive of the capital city of Nueva Gerona.
+Visit the maternity ward of a local hospital, where we will discuss the Cuban health system with the patients, doctors, and nurses.
+Return to the ship for an early afternoon departure.
 Overnight at sea to Casilda.

 DAY 6: Wednesday | Casilda/ Trinidad